otnansirk/Insomnia-Auto-Generate-API-Documentation/readme.md

 ## Support
 Only support for one workspace from the Insomnia file export

+## Insomnia support export format
+So far I've only tested from insomnia export JSON format (V4).
+And going well.

 ## Insomnia
 Always copy/paste the last response to description before export workspace.<br>
 `Click Docs -> Add Description -> Paste Respose to Column Write a Description -> Close.`